jorgesarabia/vscode-jasmine/README.md

 This extension contains code snippets for [Jasmine][jasmine] test framework and is based on the awesome [sublime-jasmine][sublime-jusmine] package by [@NicoSantangelo][NicoSantangelo].

+This extension is based on [xabios](https://github.com/xabikos) [JasmineSnippets](https://github.com/xabikos/vscode-jasmine).
+I modified it according to the CODING STYLE GUIDE of my work, and I added some snippets that I use frequently.

 ## Installation

 In order to install an extension you need to launch the Command Pallete (Ctrl + Shift + P or Cmd + Shift + P) and type Extensions.